kitttn/temptest/Loading-Example-Firmware-into-the-APBridges.md

 At this point, if you have a terminal emulator open and successfully connected to the AP Bridge 2 console, you would see some initial output followed by an "nsh>" prompt.

 #### Loading Firmware into APBridge 1
-1. Identify the serial number of the JLink Pro that's attached to AP Bridge 1.
+1. Identify the serial number of the J-Link Pro that's attached to AP Bridge 1.
 This numeric value follows the S/N: marking on the bottom of the device.
 We'll call that the "jlink_apb1_sn".
-2. Open a separate terminal window and start the JLink gdbserver, specifying the serial number and a unique port number that GDB will use when attaching to the server (2331 in this example, which happens to be JLinkGDBServer's default)
+2. Open a separate terminal window and start the J-Link gdbserver, specifying the serial number and a unique port number that GDB will use when attaching to the server (2331 in this example, which happens to be JLinkGDBServer's default)

    JLinkGDBServer -select usb=jlink_apb1_sn -port 2331
 3. From the terminal window where you built a nuttx ELF file for the bridge, start GDB